louis030195/awesome-obsidian-templates/060224 85154 knowledge assessment template.md

 1. set a 1h timer on your phone
 2. assess your knowledge in the first column
 3. copy the prompt at bottom in ChatGPT or other AI (Gemini, Claude, etc.) and answer questions
+4. at the end of each topic, AI will give you the number between 0 and 10, fill the second column appropriately

 ## Knowledge assessment - {{date}}